Sun-mingjian/ZIP_Homework/DEVELOPERS.md

 ## Testing

-1. For functional unit testing, we use junit5 and mockito, please check `UserServiceTest.java` file.
+1. For functional unit testing, we use `junit5`, `mockito` and `h2` embedded database, please check `UserServiceTest.java` file, and pre-populate test data in `src\test\resources\data.sql`.
-2. For functional integration testing, we use springboot test powered by spring framework, please check `UserControllerTest.java` file.
+2. For functional integration testing, we use and `h2` embedded database and `springboot test` powered by spring framework, please check `UserControllerTest.java` file, and pre-populate test data in `src\test\resources\data.sql`.
 3. For api testing, please try to use postman as the api client, and hit url like :
     1. ``GET http://localhost:8080/api/user/1``
     2. ``GET http://localhost:8080/api/users``